digao-dalpiaz/DzHTMLText/README.md

 `StyleLinkNormal: TDHStyleLinkProp` = Properties to format a link when is not selected by mouse.

 `StyleLinkHover: TDHStyleLinkProp` = Properties to format a link when is selected by mouse.

+`SyntaxErrors: TDHSyntaxErrorList` (public) = List of syntax errors.
+Right click on component and choose "Show Syntax Errors" at design time to show syntax errors. **When any syntax error, at design time the border of the component will be draw with red color.**

 `Text: string` (public) = This property is a shortcut to `Lines` property.
 At run-time, you can read and write this property directly, but the component will store the text at `Lines` property.